k8isdead/rsschool-cv/cv.md

 * R&D Chemist at MEL Science Ltd. (Aug 2020 – Sept 2021)

-MEL Science is a growing company focused on bringing the best scientific education possible via science experiment sets in Chemistry, Physics, and Medicine.
+MEL Science is a developing company focused on bringing the best scientific education possible via science experiment sets in Chemistry, Physics, and Medicine.

 Responsibilities: